 Of all occupations, nurses have among the most demands on their legs.
-They need to stand for long periods of time, often on unpredictable surfaces or in situations that do not easily provide for frequent rest breaks.
+They need to stand for long periods of time, often on unpredictable surfaces or in situations or postures that do not easily provide for frequent rest breaks.
 As a result, they are often the first people to look for relief and support in compression socks which are designed to allow for better blood flow in their legs and feet and improved recovery from the strain of their jobs.

 A number of manufacturers have invested in the development and design of compression socks which specifically offer support for nurses having to work in challenging circumstances that include being on their feet continuously for long hours, in warm environments with potentially high infection rates.

 Choosing which compression socks to use should be done with care.
 In our internet age, it is easy to do searches for ‘compression socks’ and at the top of the list comes a selection of compression socks to buy from the most popular retailer in the online purchasing business, not necessarily the suppliers of the best products available.
 Also, you need to be mindful that, even where the company managing the online platform is registered as the seller of the products, there still is not any guaranteed stringent quality assurance checks of their products that might be applied by most well respected brick and mortar clothing retailers.

 The first thing to look for is if the sock is made for long-duration comfort, or rather for athletics.
 We have done lots of reviews on athletic compression socks, but frankly they may not be the most comfortable ones to wear for an 8 or 12 hour shift.
 They are meant to support a runner on a 45 or 90 minute run, or help them recover after the workout.
 They are not necessarily intended for wearing all day long.
 The locks we list below are more on the comfort side of the spectrum.

 Look at the compression pressure, which is measured using the same metric as blood pressure.
 When buying compression socks, the harsh reality is that cheap is not option.
 Always check for the compression strength of the socks you buy :